Tuesday, March 7, 2023

 Controlling partners make neither concessions nor do they compromise.

 Follow-up questions often include, “Why am I not enough for them?”
 “Why am I not worth their effort?”
 Blaming ourselves for our partners’ unacceptable behavior makes us believe we have control over the situation.
 If we change, things will get better.
-The truth is, blame for our partners’ behavior sits squarely on their shoulders.
-We deserve to be loved, respected and cherished.
+The truth is, the blame for our partners’ behavior sits squarely on their shoulders.
+We deserve to be loved, respected, and cherished.
 It should not have to be earned.

 Next comes the question with the answer we don’t want to hear: “How long should I stay?
 I’ve put so much effort into this relationship.
 I don’t want to miss out if they do change.”